 Stopping a pandemic requires using all the tools we have available.
 Wearing masks and social distancing help reduce your chance of being exposed to the virus or spreading it to others, but these measures are not enough.
 Vaccines will work with your immune system so it will be ready to fight the virus if you are exposed.
 Vaccination will help you from getting COVID-19, and is a safer way to build protection than becoming sick with COVID-19.
 However, the combination of getting vaccinated and following recommendations to protect yourself and others will offer the best protection from COVID-19.

 At this time, experts do not know what percentage of people need to be vaccinated to reach herd immunity to COVID-19.
 “Herd immunity” is when enough people have protection from either a previous infection, or have had a vaccination for that infection, to prevent the spread of an illness among the community.
 As a result, everyone within the community is protected even if some people don’t have any protection themselves.
 The percentage of people who need to have protection in order to achieve herd immunity varies by disease.

-COVID-19 vaccines are not currently approved for young children.
-The Pfizer-BioNTech vaccine is not approved for people under the age of 12.
+COVID-19 vaccines are not currently approved for babies and young children.
+The Pfizer-BioNTech vaccine is not approved for people under the age of 5.
 The Moderna and Johnson & Johnson vaccines are not approved for people under the age of 18.
 Learn more.